-A. Rejection Procedure

-- 1. NOTICE OF REJECTION.
+- A. Rejection Procedure - 1.
+NOTICE OF REJECTION.
 Rejection of an award shall be made by filing with the circuit clerk a Notice of Rejection with certificate of service, along with payment of the appropriate rejection fee, within thirty (30) days of the date of the Award. - 2.
 WAIVER OF COSTS.
-Upon application of a poor person pursuant to Rule 298, the rejection fee may be waived by the court.
+Upon application of a poor person pursuant to Supreme Court Rule 298, the rejection fee may be waived, or partially waived, by the court.